|

 Crossing' appeal and petition!

-(from the Chantry in Rooksbridge) was so tragically killed.
+(from the Chantry in Rooksbridge) was so tragically killed while

 initiative to form a charity in memory of Gordon Ireland to provide a